rmachadoalcantara/dialogflowproxy/README.md

-# dialogflowproxy
+# Dialogflow Proxy App
-A simple proxy to connect the Tiledesk Widget directly with Dialogflow
+A simple Node.js proxy to connect Tiledesk Widget directly with Dialogflow